blkFinch/blkfinch.github.io/_notes/- Evergreen -/A taxonomy of Magical Techniques.md

 published: true
 ---

-[[Magic]] as an artform is composed of a handful of mental functions which are applied singularly or in tandem to produce the desired effect.
+[[Magic]] as an artform is composed of a handful of mental functions which are applied singularly or in tandem to produce the desired effect.[[AAuther B]]

 Here is a rough list of some of these techniques:
 - **ego compartmentalization** as in [[Creating an Internal Conscious Being]] and [[Soul Loss]]